 Una bottiglietta di acqua naturale.

-Of course, you might want more than one bottle of water.
-In this case, you need to use the plural form of bottle in Italian, which is bottiglie or bottigliette depending on the size.
-You will also need a number: in the table below I’ve listed the first 10 Italian numbers.
+Of course, you may want more than one bottle of water.
+In this case, you will need to use the plural form of bottle in Italian, which is bottiglie or bottigliette, depending on the size.
+You’ll also need a number: I’ve listed the first 10 Italian numbers in the table below.

 Italian numbers 1-10